-I cannot establish an i.LINK connection between two VAIO computers

-- □ You must have administrator rights on your computer to be able to link the two. - Disconnect then reconnect the i.LINK cable. - □ If you still have no connection after waiting for a while, restart both computers. - If either computer has just returned from a power saving mode, the connection may be affected.
+- l c annot establish an i.LINK connection between two VAIO computers You must have administrator rights on your computer to be able to link the two.
+Disconnect then reconnect the i.LINK cable.
+If you still have no connection after waiting for a while, restart both computers.
+If either computer has just returned from a power saving mode, the connection may be affected.
 In this case, make sure you perform a full restart before connecting them.

-When I record images to a digital video device using DVgate, I see an error message

-- Close all open applications and restart your computer.
-Frequent recording of images to a digital video device while using DVgate sometimes causes this error. - □ Your DV device will need to have DV In/Out in order to be able to transfer your files to the DV device. - Check that both units are in the same workgroup, and that the Sharing option is enabled. - If the second computer has a different operating system (for example, Windows 2000), you need a software application such as Smart Connect.
+W hen I record images to a digital video device using DVgate Plus , I see an error message Close all open applications and restart your computer.
+Frequent recording of images to a digital video device while using DVgate Plus sometimes causes this error.
+Your DV device will need to have DV In/Out in order to be able to transfer your files to the DV device. l c annot use digital devices Check that the DV device is turned on and that the cables are properly connected.
+If you are using multiple i.LINK devices, the combination of the connected devices may cause unstable operation.

-I cannot use digital devices

-- Check that the DV device is turned on and that the cables are properly connected. - If you are using multiple i.LINK devices, the combination of the connected devices may cause unstable operation.
 If this is the case, turn off all connected devices and disconnect unused devices.
-Check the connection and then turn on the power again. - You are strongly advised to use only Sony i.LINK cables, as using other brands may cause problems with the i.LINK devices.
+Check the connection and then turn on the power again.
+You are strongly advised to use only Sony i.LINK cables, as using other brands may cause problems with the i.LINK devices.